Benji19967/unifr_profab_learninglab/README.md

 Make sure tcp port (`make light_node`) and topic name match up with the Arduino code.

+Make sure the IP Adress in the Arduino code matches the roscore ip adress.

 In 2 different terminals:

 ```shell